 Each of the two exhaust pipes are built from Go-Kart hardware, which are easy to procure and inexpensive.
 The U-Build It Kits are easily assembled using a minimum of welding and highly customizable.

 The electrical system is powered primarily from the alternator with the battery as a backup.
 The battery is 12V and designed for off-road vehicles, so it'll handle high vibration loads.
-The micro-controllers...Read more »
+The micro-controllers and servos are powered using a battery elimination circuit that provides 5V @ 10 amps.
+Solid State Relays are used to control the engine using...Read more »